 On behalf of the entire United family, I hope that you recognize the pride we take in opening doors of opportunity to all types of businesses and entrepreneurs around the globe and helping to build a more united economy.

-United Airlines utilizes a robust competitive/total cost of ownership (TCO) bid process to deliver products and services to our customers worldwide.
-Our TCO process ensures suppliers add value to our supply chain by understanding our business.
+We utilize a robust competitive/total cost of ownership (TCO) bid process to deliver products and services to our customers worldwide.
+Our TCO process ensures business partners add value to our supply chain.
 We look for:

 - Quality products and services